Master of social work degree program Overview

 Founded in 1952, the Council on Social Work Education (CSWE) has sought to ensure its accredited programs meet the highest standards of social work education.

-As an accredited institution, Erikson Institute continues to demonstrate this commitment.
+As an accredited institution, Erikson Institute continues to demonstrate this commitment as one of the best schools for Master’s in Social Work.

 Our faculty and teaching staff are nationally recognized.
-With specific research interests and decades of experience, each of our faculty enriches your academic experience, connecting you to new networks and the latest data.
+With specific research interests and decades of experience, each of our faculty enriches your academic experience, connecting you to new networks and the latest data as a Master of Social Work candidate.

 We award over $2 million in scholarships to students enrolled in our degree and certificate programs.
 Erikson also participates in the federal Direct Loan programs, and assuming you meet all eligibility requirements, you will have access to both Unsubsidized and Graduate PLUS loans to help finance your Erikson education.